 What is need for cooking thin crust pizza to perfection is to get the heat to the bottom of the dough as quickly as possible.
-The best way to do this is by cooking on a preheated baking stone placed as close to the heating element without touching it.
+The best way to do this is by cooking on a preheated baking stone.
 Most commercial pizza ovens have a large stone as the base which pizza is cooked directly on.
 This immediately transfers heat to the dough quickly setting the dough and giving the perfect texture.
-When using a baking stone for pizza it must be preheated for about 30 minutes after the oven has reached 500 degree Fahrenheit.
-The extra pre heat time is needed because the density of the stone causes it to heat slower than the air inside the oven, but in turn the density allows the stone to retain much of the heat when the dough hits it so it cooks quickly.
+When using a baking stone for pizza it must be preheated for 45 – 90 minutes depending on the material and thickness to an oven temperature of 550°F (288°C).
+To learn more about preheating your baking stone or Baking Steel read the article on Preheating Baking Stone or Baking Steel.

-Once you have a scorching hot baking stone you will need to place the pizza on it, intact, and without burning yourself.
+Once you have a preheated baking stone you will need to place the pizza on it, intact, and without burning yourself.
 This is done with a wooden pizza peel.
 These are fairly inexpensive but if you have about a 14×16″ wooden cutting board you can use that as well on the smooth side.
 Plastic doesn’t work.
 The trick to using a pizza peel is to apply a dusting of flour or cornmeal on the wooden surface prior to placing the formed dough on it.
 The flour or cornmeal keeps the dough from coming in contact with the wood and allows the pizza to easily slide off the wood onto the stone with a quick forward motion then a snap back with the peel.
-This may take a try or two but don’t get discouraged.
-I prefer cornmeal as it adds additional flavor and doesn’t hydrate as quick as flour thus there is less chance of it sticking to the wood surface.
+This may take a try or two but don’t get discouraged, its well worth a few mistakes to get the technique right.
+For the beginner cornmeal is the easiest dusting flour to work with as it doesn’t hydrate as quick as wheat flour resulting in less chance of it sticking to the wood surface.

 If you aren’t quite ready to invest in a baking stone and pizza peel the next best method is using pizza screens.
 These allow the rising heat from the coils in your stove to immediately come in contact with the dough.
 When using screens make sure you get a good coat of non stick spray on it to avoid as much sticking as possible.
 These can be purchase through amazon.com.
 Please see our tools page for a link to the product or click here